nisargushah/Machine-Learning-from-scratch/Naive bayes classifier/README.md

  # Theory behind Naive bayes

  In this part I will try to explain how naive bayes work and why do we use it.
-If you want to jump right back at the code, [click here](#code-explaination)
+If you want to jump right back to the code, [click here](#code-explaination)

  ## What is a classification problem?